oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 * Play with the **Temperature** parameter, and the others to compare the quality of the answers, for each LLM available.
 Clear the history after each cycle.

+### Prepare vector store
+Proceed as shown [here](SPLIT-EMBED.md) to prepare a vectorstore to empower the answers provided by the chatbot compare with a plain LLM that hasn't enough context info to answer on a topic.